 As part of the African Union’s Second Decade of Education (2006-2015), the continental TVET strategy takes account of concrete recommendations to address policy issues, challenges and gaps that constrain the implementation of initiatives and programmes for skills development on the continent.
 It highlights TVET as a response to foster skills development and youth employment.
 In January 2016, African Heads of State and Government also adopted the continental Education Strategy for Africa (CESA 16-25) to deliver better education standards, increase higher levels of quality employment and scale up entrepreneurship and innovation.

-In support of this pledge, the African Union Commission, the New Partnership for Africa’s Development (NEPAD) Agency, KfW and GIZ financed through the German Federal Ministry for Economic Cooperation and Development (BMZ) developed the Skills Initiative for Africa (SIFA).
-The Initiative aims to promote and replicate successful practices and African solutions that contribute to decent employment, skills development and youth participation in entrepreneurship.
-It does this by providing financial and technical support to innovative vocational training initiatives in African countries.
+In support of this pledge, the African Union Commission, African Union Development Agency (AUDA-NEPAD), KfW and GIZ financed through the German Federal Ministry for Economic Cooperation and Development (BMZ) developed the Skills Initiative for Africa (SIFA).
+The Initiative aims to promote the occupational propsects of young Africans through the support of skills development programmes and close cooperation.

-The online platform – “Africa’s Platform for Youth Employment and Entrepreneurship” (ASPYEE) forms part of SIFA and serves as a knowledge repository to share and replicate these nationally-tried and –tested approaches throughout the continent.
+The online platform – “Africa’s Platform for Youth Employment and Entrepreneurship” (ASPYEE) forms part of the SIFA Technical Component and serves as a knowledge repository to share and replicate these nationally-tried and –tested approaches throughout the continent.